 Trauma centers care for people with injuries requiring immediate and complex surgery.
 The American College of Surgeons develops standards of practice and levels of trauma center designation.
-McAllen Medical Center's Emergency Department is designated a Level II Trauma Center, which means we provide life-saving procedures for those who are in immediate danger—arranging for essential specialty treatment within the hospital as well as working in cooperation with other trauma centers.
-The ED is open 24 hours a day, seven days a week, for patients who need immediate emergency surgery, including trauma, orthopedic or neurological procedures.
-The department cares for more than 30,000 patients each year—both adults and children—including those who have serious injuries.
+McAllen Medical Center's Emergency Department is designated a Level II Trauma Center, which means we provide life-saving procedures for those who are in immediate danger — arranging for essential specialty treatment within the hospital as well as working in cooperation with other trauma centers.
+We are the only Level II Trauma Center in Hidalgo County.

 McAllen Medical Center is equipped with a helicopter landing pad, or helipad, for air support.